 As well as choosing healthier food choices, losing weight can help lower cholesterol.

 Being overweight increases your risk of having high LDL bad cholesterol and triglyceride levels, and low HDL good cholesterol.
 Often, just losing weight can help you lower your cholesterol.

 Lower cholesterol tips at home

 - Read the labels carefully!
 That may say it's only 330 calories a serving, but did you notice that there are 3 servings in the package?

-- Replace saturated fat rich products such as ghee, butter, palm oil, lard and coconut oil with products containing healthier monounsaturated and polyunsaturated fats such as olive, rapeseed or sunflower oils and spreads.
+- Replace saturated fat rich products such as ghee, butter, palm oil, lard and coconut oil with products containing healthier monounsaturated and polyunsaturated fats such as olive, rapeseed and sunflower oils and spreads.

 - Eat fish twice a week, and make one of them oily (non-white fleshed fish).
 Oily fish is rich in omega-3 fats that helps maintain heart health.

 - Consider sterol or stanol-enriched foods, such as spreads.
 These can help to reduce LDL cholesterol levels as part of a healthy balanced diet.
 Or consider taking a one-a-day stanol or sterol-ester ‘shot’ drink before or after your main meal for maximum cholesterol-lowering effect.

 - It's OK to snack between meals on a diet to lower cholesterol.
 In fact, eating 5 or 6 small meals a day instead of 3 large ones can help you avoid "crashing" between meals and overeating.
 Stock up on healthy snacks like carrot sticks, apples or a small handful of nuts.